-- Ease-of-Use: Is typing, editing, and formating easy?
+- Ease-of-Use: Is typing, editing, and formatting easy?
 Are the menus and settings clear?

 - Features: Are there enough features to handle the average user’s needs?

-- Cross-Platform: Can you take notes as easily on a laptop, tablet, and smartphone?
+- Cross-Platform: Can you take notes as easily on a laptop, tablet, or smartphone?

 - Data Synchronization: Is data backed up and/or sync-ed across multiple devices?

-Etherpad is a web-based note app offering the ability of multiple users to edit notes at the same time.
+Etherpad is a web-based note app, allowing multiple users to edit notes at the same time.
 Users simply go to a private URL address in their favorite browser and begin taking notes.
 Individual colors separate per-user edits.
 On-screen chat provides an extra layer of collaboration.